Skip to main content

 Wire Sizing Calculator

 Find the right AWG wire gauge for any electrical run.
-Enter amps, distance, and voltage to get NEC-compliant sizing with derating, voltage drop, and copper vs aluminum cost comparison.
+Enter amps, distance, and voltage to get NEC-based planning sizing with derating, voltage drop, and copper vs aluminum cost comparison.

 Electrical Live